rsmoorthy/dcldoc/docs/concepts/ingress.md

 While using DCL, services exposing ports via `--port` will be ignored.
 Instead, they need to specify `dcl.ingress.` labels that will allow the ingress services to be setup automatically.

+While this page refers to concepts, Please refer to [Ingress Getting Started](../getting-started/ingress.md), [Ingress Reference](../reference/ingress.md) and [Setup details](../setup/ingress.md) for more details.

 ## Overview

 ### Default Docker Swarm Ingress